-FINANCIAL AID PROBATION AND SUSPENSION
+FINANCIAL AID SUSPENSION

-Failure to meet the minimum academic progress requirements will result in Financial Aid Probation and Suspension.
-The first time a student fails to meet the minimum (quantitative or qualitative) requirement, he/she is placed on financial aid probation.

-Probation is a warning, in writing via CougarMail, that subsequent failure to meet the minimum requirement will result in financial aid suspension.
-The second and subsequent time a student fails to meet the minimum requirement results in loss of financial aid for the following terms of enrollment.

-If placed on Financial Aid Suspension, notification is sent to the student and all forms of Title IV federal and state aid are withdrawn for the next terms in which the student enrolls.
-The Financial Aid Office reviews the academic progress of financial aid recipients twice per academic year; once in December and again in May.
+Failure to meet the minimum academic progress requirements will result in Financial Aid Suspension.
+The first time a student fails to meet the minimum (quantitative or qualitative) requirement, he/she is placed on financial aid suspension.
+If placed on Financial Aid Suspension, notification will be sent to the student and all forms of Title IV federal and state aid will be withdrawn for the next terms in which the student enrolls.
+The Financial Aid Office will review the academic progress of financial aid recipients once per in May.
 Notification of suspension is sent via email to a student's CougarMail address and via postal mail.